GET CONNECTED WITH RESOURCES AND ORGANISATIONS TO HELP YOU

 Following a diagnosis of prostate cancer there may be many difficult conversations to be had.
 This can be scary for everyone involved, but these conversations can make a difference to the way the disease is managed, day-to-day life and long-term outcomes.

 The four guides on this page provide information and advice to help you, your partner, family, friends, and healthcare professionals start those ‘Manversations’ so you can get the support and treatment you need.

 Manversation ‘how to...guides’

-Orchid is the UK’s leading registered charity focused exclusively on male-specific cancers.
-Formed in 1996 by a testicular cancer patient, Orchid exists to save men’s lives from testicular, prostate, and penile cancers through pioneering research, the provision of specialist information and support, campaigns and raising awareness.VISIT SITE
+Orchid Fighting Male Cancer is the UK’s leading registered charity focused exclusively on male-specific cancers.
+Formed in 1996, Orchid Fighting Male Cancer exists to save men’s lives from testicular, prostate, and penile cancers through pioneering research, the provision of specialist information and support, campaigns and raising awareness.VISIT SITE

-Tackle is the umbrella organisation for the National Federation of Prostate Cancer Support Groups with over 80 groups throughout the country.
+Tackle is the umbrella organisation for the National Federation of Prostate Cancer Support Groups with over 90 groups throughout the country.
 Tackle is run by patients for patients and acts as the voice of those affected by the disease.
-It assists and strengthens the activities of support groups in aid of men and their families affected by prostate cancer and campaigns to promote early detection and better treatment options.
+It assists and strengthens the activities of support groups in aid of men with prostate cancer and their families and campaigns to promote early detection and better treatment options.
 Tackle seeks to ensure that men with prostate cancer always get the best treatment whatever the stage of their disease and strives to remove injustices in treatment pathways offered to prostate cancer patients.VISIT SITE